 nav.StateSpace classes.
 The section below maps the steps described in the Kino-Dynamic Planning Algorithm section to the class and method responsible:

 plannerControlRRTchecks whether any returned states have reached the goal.

 By default, exiting planning or adding to the search tree is performed by the

 distancefunction of the propagator.
 You can override it by supplying the planner with a function handle during construction.

-By default, each time the planner successfully adds a node to the tree, it will attempt to propagate the newly added state towards the goal-configuration.
-This goal-propagation can occur multiple times in a row, or be disabled entirely, by modifying the
+By default, each time the planner successfully adds a node to the tree, it will attempt to propagate this newly added state towards the goal-configuration.
+This goal-propagation can occur multiple times in a row, or disabled entirely, by modifying the

 NumGoalExtensionproperty of the planner.

 This section demonstrates how to formulate, model, and control a two-body truck-trailer system.
 This system is inherently unstable during reverse motion, so paths returned by conventional geometric planners are unlikely to produce good results during path following.
 To accurately model this system, you must:

 Define the geometric model parameters.